akarazhev/tech-workbook/design-patterns/design-patterns.md

 > Using the template method pattern, it's possible to define the overall structure of the operation, while allowing subclasses to refine, or redefine, certain steps.

+### Visitor

+Intent

+Represent an operation to be performed on the elements of an object structure.
+Visitor lets you define a new operation without changing the classes of the elements on which it operates.

+Wikipedia says:

+> In object-oriented programming and software engineering, the visitor design pattern is a way of separating an algorithm from an object structure on which it operates.
+A practical result of this separation is the ability to add new operations to existing object structures without modifying the structures.
+It is one way to follow the open/closed principle.

+In plain words:

+> The visitor allows adding new virtual functions to a family of classes, without modifying the classes.